Windows Autopilot with co-management

 The best user experience causes the least disruption and helps them get back to focusing on their work.
 Windows Autopilot offers a simple approach to help your users get set up quickly with a few simple clicks and their Azure AD credentials.
 For many organizations with a large field of remote employees, use Windows Autopilot to ship new devices straight from the manufacturer.

-Use Autopilot and Configuration Manager to migrate existing Windows 7 devices to Windows 10
+Use Autopilot and Configuration Manager to migrate existing Windows devices to Windows 10 or later

 With Windows Autopilot for existing devices, you create a configuration file and deploy it with a Configuration Manager task sequence.
-This process easily migrates existing devices from Windows 7 to Windows 10.
-You use a signature Windows 10 image in Configuration Manager, and then apply it to the existing Windows 7 device with the Autopilot configuration.
+This process easily migrates existing devices from earlier versions of Windows to Windows 10 or later.
+You use a signature Windows 10 image in Configuration Manager, and then apply it to the existing Windows device with the Autopilot configuration.
 When the user starts the device, they use the Autopilot user-driven onboarding process.

 Here are the steps for Autopilot for existing devices: